22nd Australasian Computing Education Conference (ACE)

 All dates refer to 23:59, anywhere on earth on that day.

-- Monday, 29 October 2018: CORE Student Travel Award Applications
+Friday, 15 November 2019: CORE Student Travel Award Applications (TBC)

 ACE is held in conjunction with Australasian Computer Science Week (ACSW).
 ACSW arranges the venues and registrations for all ACSW conferences.
 Additionally, ACSW accepts Poster submissions for work in progress and offers several workshops that may be of interest.
 For information refer to the ACSW website:

 For more information about ACE, including formatting requirements and submission details, refer to the ACE website:

 To contact the chairs, please use the conference EasyChair email address shown below, which will be directed to the chairs.